Become a New Patient

 To become a new patient at the Health Center, follow these very simple steps:

 - Complete New Patient Admissions Packet.
 Read and complete a new patient admissions packet, included at the bottom of this page, and available at all Health Center sites.
 Return your completed registration forms to any office, by mail or by faxing them to 508-477-7028.

 - Apply for insurance if needed.
 We offer insurance enrollment support at our Mashpee office from on Monday-Friday from 9 am to 4 pm, or you can call 508-477-7090 ext.
 1155 for more information.

 - Choose a primary care provider.
 We will contact you, within 5 days to help you choose a PCP and schedule a new patient appointment.
-If you have not heard from us within 2 weeks, feel free to contact our New Patient admissions line at 508-477-7090 ext.1102.
+If you have not heard from us within 2 weeks, feel free to contact our Patient Engagement Center at 508-477-7090.